johnrearden/pa-data-driven-design/README.md

 ### Predict Wing Span
 #### Regression Model
 - We want an ML model to predict Wing Span, ft.
-The target variable is numerical continous.
+The target variable is numerical continuous.
 We consider a **regression model**, which is supervised and multidimensional.
 - Our ideal outcome is to provide our client with a predictor tool that can assist in feasibility studies of new proposal.
 - The model success metrics are
-	- A Relative Error below 5% (off by 3 feet for a 60 ft wing) on test set since the nature of this predictive tool depending on so many different features, including feature not present in the data set, are such that a higher accuracy than that therefore could even be "deceptive".
+	- A Relative Error below 10% (off by 6 feet/2 m for a 60 ft/20 m wing) on test set since the nature of this predictive tool depending on so many different features, including feature not present in the data set, are such that a higher accuracy set is unrealistic and even potentially "deceptive" giving an over-reliance of the model.
 	- The ML model is considered a failure if:
-		- if the relative error is larger than 5%
+		- if the relative error is larger than 10%
 - The output is defined as a continuous value for Wing Span in ft.
 - Heuristics: Currently, there are many such predictor tools but most are in-house (and therefore not accessible) and our client want to develope a solid base of in-house tools to predict Design parameters such as Wing Span for different customer specifications.
 - The training data to fit the model comes from the Kaggle data set.